FastGraph/FastGraph/docs/index.md

 **This version** of QuickGraph, renamed **QuikGraph**, is a fork of YC.QuickGraph, and I tried to clean the library to provide it as a clean NuGet packages using modern C# development (.NET Core).

 The plan is to to fully clean, fix issues of the original library and all its non Core parts, and improve it.
+It also has a wide support of .NET targets to make it compatible with the most development environments.

 You can find library sources on [GitHub](https://github.com/KeRNeLith/QuikGraph).